crowdlingo/course/src/speaking/punctuality.md

 ## Vocabulary

 <vocab-list>
+- differently
+  - in another and different manner
+- probably
+  - with considerable certainty
 - anywhere
   - at or in or to any place
-- probably
-  - with considerable certainty
+- impression
+  - a vague idea in which some confidence is placed
 - especially
   - to a distinctly greater extent or degree than is common
-- impression
-  - a vague idea in which some confidence is placed
 - bothered
   - caused to show discomposure
+- normally
-- Important
+  - under normal conditions
-  - of great significance or value

 <!-- blank -->